-therefore, describes the excitation probability of all computational basis states.
+describes the excitation probability of all computational basis states.
 A linear map, $M$ between the probability vector $\vec{P}$ and the measured relative frequencies $\vec{\widetilde{P}}=M\vec{P}$ can be found.
-Here, $M$ is a real-valued $4\times4$ matrix, and the elements of $M$ are given by the measured relative frequencies, i.e $M_{ji}=\widetilde{P}_{i},~j = 1,2,3,4$ corresponding to the prepared states.
-This linear map, therefore, contains all possible wrong assignments.
+Here, $M$ is a real-valued $4\times4$ matrix, and the elements of $M$ are given by the measured relative frequencies, i.e., $M_{ji}=\widetilde{P}_{i},~j = 1,2,3,4$, corresponding to the prepared states.
+This linear map therefore contains all possible wrong assignments.

 Applying the inverse matrix $\vec{P}=M^{-1}$ allows for reconstructing the excitation probabilities of the ions' state, compensating for detection errors: $\vec{P}=M^{-1}\vec{\widetilde{P}}$.
 For the two-qubit system, we show as an example the corresponding detection matrix in Fig. \ref{fig:DetectState}.
-Assuming that all statistical errors follow a normal distribution, the error of the readout correction can be propagated following the descriptions in \cite{Lefebvre2000}.
+Assuming that all statistical errors follow a normal distribution, the error of the readout correction can be propagated following the descriptions in Ref. \cite{Lefebvre2000}.
 The standard deviation of the inverse matrix elements is